We extend greetings to those who are new to the Guild, and gratitude

 For detail about these and other endeavors, we encourage you to browse these

-pages, clicking on the blue links that serve as navigation keys to an ever-expanding
+pages, clicking on the blue links that serve as navigation keys to a wide

 array of enriching material.
 Among other things, you'll observe that our